nashville-software-school/client-side-mastery/projects/tier-4/giffygram/README.md

 6. What fetch calls are used in this application to modify state?
 What method (GET, POST, DELETE) is used on each?
 7. What bugs/incomplete features still need to be fixed or implemented?

-Once your team feels that you have adequately deconstructed Giffygram, schedule a review with an instructor and present your findings.
+Once your team feels that you have adequately deconstructed Giffygram, schedule a review with an mentor and present your findings.

 ## Accounts